lynden/Frontend-Guidelines-HTML-CSS/README.md

 ## Naming Convention
 - All classes and values should be defined in lowercase and hyphenated where applicable e.g. `.lorem-ipsum`.
-- Try to be generic rather than specify the visual layout or style with names e.g dont use `.form-row` as this implies that it will always be spread horizontally, instead use `.form-group` which allows flexibility in its layout.
+- Try to be generic rather than specify the visual layout or style with names e.g dont use `.form-row` as this implies that it will always be a horizontal layout, instead use `.form-group` which allows flexibility in its layout.
 - Classes that are modifiers should be indicated with double hyphens e.g. `.btn--s` or `.btn--primary`.
 A modifier is a class that alters the styling of a base class in some way, for example setting the size or urgency of a button.
 - Keep class names as short as possible whilst still being meaningful.

+## Selector Performance
-- Dont qualify selectors unless absolutely necessary e.g. dont use `ul.nav-sub` instead simply use `.nav-sub`, this offers better performance and allows more flexibility in using the class on other elements.
+- Dont qualify selectors unless absolutely necessary e.g. dont use `ul.nav-sub` instead simply use `.nav-sub`, this offers better performance and allows more flexibility for reusing the class on other elements.
+- Selector nesting should not go deeper than 3 levels, if it does, the styles probably need refactoring or classes should be added to allow improved targeting performance.

 ## Comments
 Comments are key to giving a good understanding of whats going on within a document.
-I adopt the following approach to comments within CSS/SASS documents.
+I adopt the following approach to comments within CSS/Sass documents.

-- Single line comments should us `//` where possible, e.g. when using SASS.
+- Single line comments should us `//` where possible, e.g. when using Sass.
 - Section level comments are prefixed with `=` to allow easy searching within files.
 Their headings are also capitalised helping them stand out.
-The lower section comment block should be 70 characters long.
+The lower section comment block should be 70 characters long for consistency.
 - If multiple single line comments are used within the same selector, adopt a tabbed approach to align them.

 ``` css